Managing calories is the most basic way to lose weight.

-Another study showed people who consumed 25% of their calories from protein reduced their food craving by 60 percent and cut their desire for late-night snaking by 50 percent (13).
+Another study showed people who consumed 25% of their calories from protein reduced their food craving by 60 percent and cut their desire for late-night snacking by 50 percent (13).

 So, how much protein should you eat?

-10 to 30 percent of your daily calories intake should come from protein, and for weight loss, it should be close to the upper end.
+10 to 30 percent of your daily calorie intake should come from protein, and for weight loss, it should be close to the upper end.

 Here you can learn more about protein intake.

-Takeaway: Research shows adding more protein to your diet will not only help you lose weight, but fights cravings and reduces your appetite that prompts you to eat fewer calories.
+Takeaway: Research shows adding more protein to your diet will not only help you lose weight but fights cravings and reduces the appetite that prompts you to eat fewer calories.
 Which also leads to weight loss.

 2. Drink plenty of water